ardugnome/N1MM_ESP32_UDP/readme.md

 Download Thonny from https://thonny.org and set RUN>SELECT INTERPRETER> MicroPython (ESP32) and corresponding COM port to upload files to the ESP32.

-Files:
+Files (load them to your ESP32 board)

-WiCS-4.py   -main program file ssd1306.py  -OLED display driver file gfx.py      -GFX graphics library
+WiCS-4.py   -main program file (rename main.py when all is working to your satisfaction)

+ssd1306.py  -OLED display driver file

+gfx.py      -GFX graphics library

+i2c_scan    -good for finding out your OLED's address

 Features: